-Issuers may only purchase treasury shares for certain purposes.
+Issuers are only allowed to purchase their own shares for certain purposes.

 These include, among others:

 The relevant provisions under corporate law can be found (in German) in Article 65 para.
 1 nos.
 1 to 8 of the Stock Corporation Act (AktG; Aktiengesetz).